 All post-judgment family law matters, excluding Title IV-D child support issues, will be referred by the court to a general magistrate.
-Contemporaneous with the filing of any post-judgment family law matter, the party filing the matter must file and serve on all parties either (1) a Motion for Referral to General Magistrate, or (2) an Objection to Referral to General Magistrate.
+Contemporaneous with the filing of any post-judgment family law matter, the party filing the matter must file and serve on all parties

+Page 3 of 9 - Administrative Order S-2025-006 (General Magistrates and Child Support Enforcement Hearing Officers in the Family Law Division) either (1) a Motion for Referral to General Magistrate, or (2) an Objection to Referral to General Magistrate.